Using the latest version?

 Artifactory supports three types of repositories when working with Docker:

-Virtual repositories can aggregate multiple Docker registries thus enabling a single endpoint you can use for both pushing and pulling Docker images.
-This enables the admin to manage the different Docker registries without his users knowing, and continue to work with the same end point.
+- Virtual repositories can aggregate multiple Docker registries thus enabling a single endpoint you can use for both pushing and pulling Docker images.
+This enables the admin to manage the different Docker registries without their users knowing, and continue to work with the same end point.

 **Make sure to go to the Advanced tab of each repository and set the Registry Port if you are using the Port method for Docker.
 Then, the reverse proxy generator should add a new section in for the specified port.